BhaskarDeb2000/resume-app/README.md

 - [x] **Routing** 🔖 Added second locale (en-US) to it's own route `/en` and introduced 404 error documents for non specified routes.
 With separate routes by locale we can now share and/or bookmark the resume to specific locale.
 As a side note here, we are using react-router's HashRouter because the default Router is not working on github pages where we host the app.
 - [x] **SEO & Meta Tags** 🔍: Implemented **social media meta tags** for Facebook and Twitter, improving shareability and visibility.
 Additionally, included **canonical** and **hreflang** meta tags to enhance search engine optimization and ensure proper language recognition.

-## Todo 📝

-- [ ] Make it offline ready (PWA).
-- [ ] Add test coverage by implementing Vitest for comprehensive testing of the application.

 ## Getting Started 🏁

 ### Build with 🧰